-While it can often depend on the family, the child and their needs, many early childhood experts recommend early is the way to go when it comes to preschool education.
+So, what age do kids start preschool?
+While it can often depend on the family, the child and their needs, many early childhood experts recommend early is the way to go.

 According to Denise Smith, executive director at the Flint Early Promise Collaborative, “a lot of parents are hesitant when their children are babies” to send their kids to an early childhood program.

-However, “By the age of 3, a baby’s brain has reached almost 90 percent of its adult size,” according to the Child Welfare Information Gateway report “Understanding the Effects of Maltreatment on Brain Development.”
+However, “By the age of 3, a baby’s brain has reached almost 90 percent of its adult size,” according to the Child Welfare Information Gateway’s “Understanding the Effects of Maltreatment on Brain Development” report.
 It notes, “The growth in each region of the brain largely depends on receiving stimulation, which spurs activity in that region.
 This stimulation provides the foundation for learning.”